Management, Digitization and Preservation of Cultural Heritage and Records (Archival Studies and Records Management)

 INFO 284 Seminar in Archives and Records Management

-Particularly sections on electronic records, digital curation, digitization, special collections, medieval manuscripts (codicology and paleography),incunabula, characteristics and curation of new digital media, EAD (encoded archival description), tools, services, and methodologies for digital curation, management of photographic collections, photographic preservation
+Particularly sections on electronic records, digital curation, digitization, special collections, medieval manuscripts (codicology, paleography, genres),incunabula, characteristics and curation of new digital media, EAD (encoded archival description), tools, services, and methodologies for digital curation, management of photographic collections, photographic preservation [Select class number and then topic]

 - INFO 294 Professional Experience: Internships

 MLIS Recommended Courses:

 - INFO 240 Information Technology Tools and Applications

-INFO 246 Information Technology Tools and Applications: Advanced
+- INFO 246 Information Technology Tools and Applications: Advanced Topic: XML [Select class number and then topic]

 - INFO 247 Vocabulary Design